Rita1791/Benchmark-aware-WGS-preventive-genomics/manuscript/manuscript.md

 ### Regional benchmark selection

 Benchmark regions were selected from GIAB chr22 high-confidence intervals.
 The analysis was progressively scaled from 5 regions to 25 regions and finally to 50 chr22 regions.
-This stepwise design allowed the workflow to be tested first on a small validation set and then expanded to reduce cherry-picking bias and improve robustness.
+"This stepwise design allowed the workflow to be tested initially on a small validation set and subsequently expanded to increase the number of evaluated genomic contexts.

 ### Read extraction and variant calling